Last Updated on September 28, 2020 by Facundo

 Improve the sound quality: The improvement in sound quality may not be noticed as much at lower levels, but as soon as you increase the gain, like you would on low output microphones, there will be a noticeable difference.

-This is because the circuitry of external/dedicated preamps is a lot more sophisticated.
+This is because the circuitry of external/dedicated preamps is a lot more sophisticated, provide better headroom, less noise, etc.

 Lower the noise: Most preamps, even in budget Audio Interfaces, are actually really quiet.
 So, if you are recording a loud source or if you use high output microphones, there shouldn’t be any issues.